chippyash/Monad/README.md

 ## Why?

 PHP is coming under increasing attack from functional hybrid languages such as Scala.
-The threat is real, with the ability of such languages to implement web applications using the `play` framework.
-The difference is the new buzzword of `functional programming`.
+The difference is the buzzword of `functional programming`.
 PHP can support this paradigm, and this library introduces some basic monadic types.
+Indeed, learning functional programming practices can make solutions in PHP far more robust.

 Much of the power of monadic types comes through the use of the functional Match, For and Try language constructs.
 PHP doesn't have these, and this library doesn't